HL7/US-Core/input/intro-notes/StructureDefinition-us-core-practitionerrole-intro.md

 **Each PractitionerRole must support:**

-1. {:.new-content}An associated organization
+1. An associated organization
-1. {:.new-content}An associated practitioner
+1. An associated practitioner
 1. A role
 1. A specialty
 1. An associated location